Pride and privilege

 But as with everything this past year, what if the more subdued Pride celebrations offers us that rare opportunity to stop and reflect?
 And what if we were to shift our mindset to look at “Pride” not only as a celebration, but as a mindset, a state of being?

 Reflections on pride, privilege and shame

 I have been doing a lot of reflection over the past year, and here is a confession: as a white gay man, my identity as a self-identified queer person has not featured much in those moments of reflection.
-In the year of Black Lives Matter, my thoughts have been much more around my privilege as a white male, and how I can support those whose voices are not being heard.
+In the year of Black Lives Matter, my thoughts have been much more around my privilege as a white male and how I can support those whose voices are not being heard.

-Many of us in the LGBTQ+ community have been taught to live in shame – shame of our identities, shame of not following mainstream conventions, shame of simply being.
+Many of us in the LGBTQ+ community have been taught to live in shame – the shame of our identities, the shame of not following mainstream conventions, and the shame of simply being.
 Celebrating the pride in just being ourselves is part of the rebellious spirit that has united the community through the years.
 “You are not giving us the right to be proud?
 We will give that right to ourselves and to others!”
 Sometimes that is easier said than done… and more about that later!

 Looking beyond your privilege

 When you are immersed in your privilege, it is much easier to have that feeling of pride when others around you validate your identity.
 Being immersed in your own privilege can be very dangerous: you may be a straight ally looking in, struggling to see past the rainbows, confetti and smiles, or an LGBTQ+ person in a position of privilege struggling to connect with those in the community who aren’t.
 If we are not willing to look past our own experience and privilege, our blind spots can be fatal to the experience of others.
 It can lead to overlooking truly alarming numbers including:

 - The 19% increase in sexual orientation hate crimes in 2019/20 compared to the previous year in England & Wales